Daniil Simkin: Career

-After receiving a Senior Gold Medal from the 2006 USA International Ballet Competition in Jackson, Mississippi, Simkin was invited to perform in the gala "Stars of the 21st Century" in Paris, and then in New York.
-Simkin joined Wiener Staatsballett (Vienna State Ballet) in 2006, and was promoted to first soloist in 2007.
+After receiving the Senior Gold Medal at the 2006 USA International Ballet Competition in Jackson, Mississippi, Simkin was invited to perform in the gala “Stars of the 21st Century” in Paris, and subsequently in New York.
+He joined Wiener Staatsballett (Vienna State Ballet) in 2006 and was promoted to first soloist in 2007.

-In 2008, Simkin joined American Ballet Theatre as a soloist, where he went on to perform a huge roster of signature roles.
-He has been called "a dancer happiest in the air" by The New York Times critic Gia Kourlas.
+In 2008, Simkin joined American Ballet Theatre as a soloist, where he performed a wide range of roles.
+He was described by The New York Times critic Gia Kourlas as “a dancer happiest in the air.”

 Simkin was promoted to principal dancer at ABT in December 2012.
-During the following years, he performed leading roles in classical and neoclassical repertoire (see list below) including Don Quixote, Prodigal Son, Swan Lake, and The Boy with Matted Hair in Antony Tudor's Shadowplay.
-He performed works by choreographers including George Balanchine, Jerome Robbins, Paul Taylor, Twyla Tharp and Merce Cunningham as well as created ballets with choreographers such as Benjamin Millepied and Alexei Ratmansky.
-The New York Times has described how Simkin's musicality allows him "ample time to show the inner workings of each step," and W Magazine has highlighted his "space spanning leaps" and "virtuosic aplomb."
+He performed leading roles in classical and neoclassical repertoire, including Don Quixote, Prodigal Son, Swan Lake, and the Boy with Matted Hair in Antony Tudor’s Shadowplay.
+He also danced works by choreographers including George Balanchine, Jerome Robbins, Paul Taylor, Twyla Tharp, and Merce Cunningham, and created new roles with choreographers such as Benjamin Millepied and Alexei Ratmansky.

-In 2018, Simkin joined Staatsballett Berlin (Berlin State Ballet) as a principal dancer, a position he holds parallel to his spot with ABT.
-Simkin told Dance that the transition would allow him to perform more European-centric contemporary choreography than had been available for him at ABT.
-"I'm excited to expand my spectrum of choreographers," he said.
-"I believe in the concept of a company that can create something cutting edge while also dancing classical works."
-Simkin's love of electronic music and the potential for Berlin's club scene to filter into the ballet world was another appeal.
-During his first season with the company, Alexei Ratmansky created a new La Bayadère for the company, in which Simkin danced the role of Solor.

-In 2021, Simkin was featured as the first teacher on the new platform "Dance-Masterclass," where he outlined his approach to pirouettes and turns.
-As creator Caspar Hees told Pointe: "[Simkin] breaks down the major elements, from balance to the preparation to the upper body, and offers exercises, turn combinations and a few of his own secrets."
-With Dance Masterclass, Simkin co-produced an interview with ballerina Sylvie Guillem.